Last Updated: November 8, 2018

 Today, single family homes and some businesses can locate in most places in the Commission’s service area, but subdivisions and commercial developments may need a rezoning if there isn’t space in an existing development zone.
 When the LUPC considers a petition to rezone, it weighs the pros and cons of allowing development at that location, including impacts to the environment, the community, and neighbors.
 When reviewing proposals to rezone for new development, the Commission uses a policy called the “adjacency principle” to evaluate whether a location would be consistent with the Commission’s Comprehensive Land Use Plan.

-The adjacency principle is one of the Commission’s policies that helps guide where new zones for development can be created.
+The adjacency principle is one of the Commission’s policies that serves as an initial screen for where the Commission can consider applications to create new zones for development of residential subdivisions or businesses.
 It guides most development toward existing development and away from undeveloped areas.
 This helps lower tax burdens, ensures land remains available for forestry, agriculture and recreation, and promotes the health of existing communities.
 In recent decades, the Commission has interpreted the adjacency principle to mean that areas to be rezoned for development must be within one road mile of existing, compatible development (2010 Comprehensive Land Use Plan, pg.
 62).
 This application of the policy through a one mile rule-of-thumb has been recognized for a long time as an imperfect way to guide the location of development.
 That is why the Commission is seeking public input to improve it.

 The way the adjacency principle has been applied, through use of the one mile rule-of-thumb, is too blunt a tool.
 The area served by the Commission is large, and a one-size-fits-all approach doesn’t always mean new development happens in the most suitable locations.
 Flexibility is needed to account for site conditions like the presence of wetlands or steep slopes.
 There are some locations that would be a good fit for residential subdivisions or commercial businesses for a number of reasons, but are located farther than one mile from existing, compatible development.
 On the other hand, there are some locations that may not be suitable for development, but are located within one mile by road of existing compatible development, and so are eligible for a rezoning.